Entropy Scaling Models

 # Create entropy scaling model (fit of parameters)

-model = FrameworkModel(eos_model, [data])
+model = ESFramework(eos_model, [data])

-# Calculation of the viscostiy at state
+# Calculation of viscosity at a state point

 η = viscosity(model, 0.1e6, 300.)